-Planet Waves is Copyright © 1998-2019 by Planet Waves, Inc. Other copyrights may apply.
-If you see any materials to which you hold rights that do not belong on our pages, please write to us at email@example.com.
+Planet Waves is Copyright © 1998-2020 by Planet Waves, Inc. at Kingston, New York.
+Other copyrights may apply.
+If you see any materials to which you hold rights that do not belong on our pages, please write to us at firstname.lastname@example.org.

 CFR 2257 Compliance